krzem5/ledsign/docs/reference/program.rst

 .. py:decorator:: ledsign.LEDSignProgram(device:LEDSign)
    :no-index:

-   Generates a program from the decorated function.
+   Generates a program from the decorated function, compatible with :python:`device`.
 See :py:class:`LEDSignProgramBuilder` for usage details.

 .. autoclass:: ledsign.LEDSignProgram
    :members: